The concept of home office

 As a distributed business manager, you can learn a lot from these practices.
-Among the many, there are the basic project management skills and workflows that you can do online, the mastery of video calls, remote employee engagement, and flexible working hours due to the lack of or reduced commute.
-But businesses who run on telecommute practices are usually not truly distributed businesses.
+Among the many, there are the necessary project management skills and workflows that you can do online, the mastery of video calls, remote employee engagement, and flexible working hours due to the lack of or reduced commute.
+However, businesses who run on telecommute practices are usually not truly distributed businesses.
 They share more similarities with companies who do their client work offshore and outsource the work.

 These companies tend to minimize the engagement with their work-from-home employees.
 There is no culture where employees can fit in, and there are only task management issues.
 The information is hoarded and not shared – they tend to skip cloud technology, and the information is not openly accessible to everyone.
 They tend to operate more on a command and control structure with a hierarchy or managerial leadership in place – and not having a flat structure with collaborative work.